Random walks on SL_2(C): spectral gap and limit theorems: Introduction

-It is worth mentioning that our study also applies to random walks on $\SL_2(\R)$, that is, when the random matrices have real coefficients.
-This corresponds to the particular case where the support of $\mu$ is contained in $\SL_2(\R)$.
+In the case of $\SL_2(\R)$, further applications of the methods we develop here can be given.
 In this case, the action on $\P^1$ preserves the real projective line $\R \P^1$, which via a stereographic projection is naturally identified with a circle.
 It follows that the stationary measure $\nu$ is supported by $\R \P^1$.
 These observations allow us to study the Fourier coefficients of $\nu$ in the spirit of \cite{li:fourier}, where the spectral properties of $\oP_\xi$ also play a crucial role.
 We deal with this question in the paper \cite{DKW:fourier}.
-The case of matrices in $\SL_2(\Z)$ can be studied similarly.
-Random matrices in $\GL_2(\C)$ can be rescaled and the study of their products is reduced to that of $\SL_2(\C)$-random walks, treated here, and that of real i.i.d.\ random variables, which is standard in classical probability theory.